vuejs/vitepress/docs/guide/theme-layout.md

 ## Home Layout

-Option `home` will generate templated "Home Page".
+Option `home` will generate templated "Homepage".
 In this layout, you can set extra options such as `hero` and `features` to customize the content further.
 Please visit [Theme: Home Page](./theme-homepage) for more details.